gtasa-savegame-editor/gtasa-savegame-editor/README.md

 This is a modified version of the software that can be found on [paulinternet.nl](http://paulinternet.nl/?page=sa).

-This version contains mostly mac specific fixes and requires Java > 8.
+This version contains mostly macOS specific fixes and requires Java > 8.
 That said, if you try to run it on windows it may crash or missing some features.

 ## Building